 Esterra Park is a short walk west to Overlake Village Station, where light rail service will begin in 2023.
 Also that year, WSDOT expects to finish a new state Route 520 offramp at Esterra Park.

 Capstone estimates the whole phased development is worth about $1.2 billion.
-About 6,000 to 7,000 people — residents, shoppers and office workers — will use the campus daily.
-The campus will also have a 3-acre park at its center.
+About 6,000 to 7,000 people – residents, shoppers and office workers – will use the campus daily.
+And with swanky new office furniture like reception chairs, tables, etc., it could just prove to be the hub of the town!
+Additionally, the campus will also have a 3-acre park at its center.

 Capstone said that US Bank would provide construction financing for the office project.
 Public records this week also show a separate but related transaction involving a prominent life insurance company worth $11.2 million.